 **1/2In order to earn the primetime slot, a 70s TV movie had to borrow from at least three pop cultural themes, so here we get: 1) the ancient curse attached to an ancient artifact, i.e. devils, possession, human sacrifice; 2) the social commentary, i.e. Salem witch trials 3) the ensemble disaster movie, i.e. Airport.
 This latter influence was a huge staple of 70s TV, providing a welcome form of actor equity: faded 30s-50s stars, aging child actors, nearly-ran and upcoming starlets, and granite-jawed authority figures like Christopher Plummer or David Jansen or Chuck Conners, all got steady work.
 It was easy to figure out their characters, as they'd meet as strangers, be on a voyage, get picked off and end as bonded heroes--those who made it, if any--see also: Day of the Animals).
 The vehicle is jumbo jet luxury cargo-passenger "airplane" hauling a massively heavy Celtic altar exhumed from its sacred grove in Ireland, and an innocent dog, aside from a scattering of passengers.
 And the downstairs storage freezes --the dog is frozen solid!
 Why did we need to go through that, so the studio could show off it's frozen dog prop?
 It's upsetting!
 And then, the plane become suspended at 37,000 feet, trapped in a crossfire of wind tunnels, providing an ingenious explanation of why the plane interiors never once give the impression of movement, or engine roar, or the inside of the plane being anything but a breakaway set.
 Luckily the stewardesses all wear hot white go-go boots.
 Shat rocks some writerly glasses, sews, and sports a toupee far more natural than usual.
 That helps.
 But man, he's terrible.
 It's a part Richard Burton might have got away with, but the misanthropic drunk bitterly ranting about "homo-sapien" as a bunch of savages and noting "I didn't lose my faith - it lost me."
 He doesn't sound drunk, profound, or pleasant to be around.
 His bitter laughs sound forced and bitchy.
 He doesn't want to be in this film and is taking it out on us.

 The sparse passengers include: the baby-voiced Mrs. Pinder (Tammy Grimes), a wild-eyed single lady with straight dirty blonde hair and aversion to fire (she knows all about the stone's colorful human sacrifice-enriched past and who makes the most out of every evil syllable of dialogue); her dog, named Damien, stored below by the altar and clearly given no ketamine, the swines; Chuck Connors as the square-jawed pilot; Shatner the boozy priest who lost his faith (there's always one); Lynn Loring his Mia Farrow-ish wife; Russell "The Professor-and" Johnson; Paul Winfield the nattily-dressed physician whose dogmatic rationalism is put to the test; Buddy Ebsen a cranky millionaire always ready with a homespun witticism.
 The only real sore spot is Will Hutchins as a spaghetti western B-cowboy with a terrible towhead mop top wig and rodeo shirt and a habit of shouting all his lines.
 Yeesh!
 His trying to hit on one of the girls is the most terrifying thing in the movie.
 Thank 'god' for Mrs. Pinder and her crazy eyes and straight dirt blonde hair, and the Shatner, the granite jaw of Connors, and of course, the Shat, drunk and sneering at his fellow passenger's atheist-in-a-foxhole panic, but then snapping to life when the other passengers contemplate child sacrifice after first trying to pacify the evil spirit with the kid's doll as effigy.
 As Mrs. Pinder says, it just pisses the evil one off by trying to trick him; he wants the blood of one of his ancestors, the psychic girl (Jane Merrow) whose rich architect husband (Roy Thinnes) brought the altar as a souvenir from her ancestral home, albeit against her wishes.
 The very fact a cargo plane is flying passengers as well as an 11,000 pound altar seems very odd.
 Does this kind of flight even exist?
 Seems like that altar should be shipped by a freighter.
 But hey, it saves on passenger manifests (i.e. no extras needed) and allows more room for the camera and later, the possible child sacrifice fire set up in the rear by the now frigid cargo hold. will the terrified passengers commit the ultimate transgression (child sacrifice) or be turned into green puddles before the dawn can come up in time to save them?
 But first a word from Alpo.

 Horror at 37,000 Feet moves pretty fast without the commercials, and fans of Italian horror can luxuriate in the colorful red lights of the cockpit and everyone can appreciate the wild-eyed hysteria with which Loring rises to the occasion, furiously cutting off Jane Merrow's hair to wrap in the child's doll and wrapping it up in her clothes.
 "And some of your fingernails," she raves, as if possessed.
 When that doesn't work, it's time to actually sacrifice the child!
 Great hammy stuff with Shatner wobbling around drunk and all the actors wondering what do in this under-rehearsed closed-in space to 'portray' their types.
 Shatner out matches Buddy Ebsen in the finger bending department.
 "Here, take another pain killer,' says the co-pilot to Connors, "no pint in saving them."
 Shat realizes he can terrify Mrs. Pinder by waving his Zippo lighter in her face.
 "Fire!
 To burn witches!"
 Yikes!
 He's not very PC --he even sneers at people who "believe jimson weed will make them immortal!"
 Dude, no one who does Jimson weed would ever think that, it would be quite the opposite.
-Take it from an old Jimson weed-head.
+Take it from an old jimson weed-head.
 But Shat should know, having counseled the original teen 'mixed bag' drug addict that same year in Go Ask Alice.